Olster/ModServer/README.md

 - [ ] Check for memory leaks.
 Check pointers in general.
 - [ ] Use smart pointers to minimize leak probability.
 - [ ] Make a branch for older compilers that don't support C++11.
+- [ ] Add Debug and Release configs for gyp.